WHAT WE DO

 The burden of trauma in Newark youth is very high, largely unaddressed, and bears deep consequences.
-We seek to provide adults working in youth-led spaces the proven and adaptable tools of arts education to create more trauma-informed and healing centered spaces.
+We seek to provide adults working in youth-led spaces the proven and adaptable tools of arts education to create more trauma-informed and healing-centered spaces.

 Attention for this work grows and we have expanded the network to: APLI, NJPAC, Miami Garden, Passaic and Paterson school districts, revealing the critical need for programs like ours.

 At the end of SY21, we have trained 300+ educators and community members.

 "I've learned the importance of the healing process as a community.
 I will definitely use my music classes as a place where students can start the process."

-100% of survey respondents felt that as a result of the workshop series they gained more tools and/or strategies to work with trauma impacted youth.
+100% of survey respondents felt that as a result of the workshop series they gained more tools and/or strategies to work with trauma-impacted youth.

 As educators, we want our students to be happy, healthy, and prepared to reach their highest potential.
-These aspirations are most often possible when children are in safe environments (physical, social, and psychological), especially given the added impact of COVID-19.
+These aspirations are most often possible when children are in save environments (physical, social, and psychological), especially given the added impact of COVID-19.